EzioCoda/EzioCoda/README.md

-Beginner programmer with experience in C, Arduino, HTML, CSS, and GDScript
+Beginner programmer with experience in C, Arduino, HTML, CSS, and GDScript;

+2D and 3D artist and musician;

 <!--
 **EzioCoda/EzioCoda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.